rangle/angular-training-slides/exercises/pipes/README.md

 }
 ```

-The function takes the bytes as the first argument and a units array as the second argument and performs the calculation to the correct file size and string manipulation with the correct unit from the array provided.
+`convertBytesToFormat` takes a number as the first argument and a units array as the second argument and performs the calculation to the correct file size and returns a string with the correct unit from the array provided.

 Modify the arguments and body of the `transform()` method of the `FormatFileSizePipe` class to use `convertBytesToFormat` passing in the bytes argument and the correct units array.